Advisory shaped by the people writing the standards

 A short call to understand your context, stakeholders, regulatory exposure, and internal pressure.
 I will tell you directly whether I am the right advisor and where to start if I am not.

 A focused review of your current state, typically two to six weeks.
-Interviews, artifact review, benchmark against the OWASP SCVS and the NIST SSDF, and a written briefing for leadership.
+Interviews, artifact review, benchmark against the OWASP ASVS, OWASP SCVS, OWASP SAMM, BSIMM, and the NIST SSDF, and a written briefing for leadership.

 A prioritized plan that sequences work across standards adoption, tooling, process, and communication.
 Designed to be usable by your engineering leadership without me in the room.

 Optional ongoing advisory during delivery.
-Office hours, design reviews, escalation support, and direct contribution to evidence packages when regulators or customers come asking.
+Office hours, design reviews, escalation support, and help preparing the evidence packages your team relies on when responding to regulators or customers.

 Engagements are designed to make themselves obsolete.
 At close, your team owns the program, the evidence, and the institutional muscle to keep it current.